St Mary's Church, Redbourn

 St Mary's Church is an active Grade I listed parish church in the Church of England in Redbourn, Hertfordshire, England.
 The building is Grade I listed.

 History

 The church dates from the 12th century, the oldest parts being the nave and west tower.
 The north aisle was added around 1140 and the chancel in 1340.
 The south aisle was built in the mid 14th century, the south chapel and porch between 1444 and 1455.
 The clerestory was added around 1478.

-The east window was installed in 1886 in memory of Rev. W. Serocold Wade and was designed by Mayor of London and Munich.
+The east window was installed in 1886 in memory of Rev. W. Serocold Wade and was designed by Mayer of London and Munich.